We have enough recipes for leadership to fill a cookbook.

 So what can we learn from this diversity?

-We can learn plenty but it is how we use them that matters.
+We can learn plenty but making a variety of ingredients work together is the skills and it how we use them that matters (Handscomb, 2015).

 We can try a few of the recipes out for ourselves and see what works.
 We can tweak and edit recipes and even combine them.